-- 4.5 Staff, parents and the wider community should report any concerns that they have about the welfare of children, however minor or seemingly insignificant.
-Staff should not assume that someone else will report concerns. - 4.6 The school recognises that any child can be the victim of abuse and may benefit from early help.
-However, the school will be particularly vigilant to potential need for early help if a child; - is disabled or has certain health conditions and has and have specific additional needs; - has special educational needs (whether or not they have a statutory education, health and care plan); - has a mental health need; - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups; - is frequently missing/goes missing from care or from home; - is a risk of modern slavery, trafficking, sexual or criminal exploitation; - is misusing drugs or alcohol themselves; - has a family member in prison, or is affected by parental offending;

-- is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse;

-- has returned home to their family from care;

-- is showing early signs of abuse and/or neglect;

-- is at risk of being radicalised or exploited;

-- is at risk of 'honour-based' abuse such as Female Genital Mutilation or Forced Marriage;

-- is persistently absent from education, including persistent absences for part of the school day.

-- is a privately fostered child.2
+4.5 Staff, parents and the wider community should report any concerns that they have about the welfare of children, however minor or seemingly insignificant.
+Staff should not assume that someone else will report concerns.

+4.6 The school recognises that any child can be the victim of abuse and may benefit from early help.
+However, the school will be particularly vigilant to potential need for early help if a child;

+- is disabled or has certain health conditions and has specific additional needs; - has special educational needs (whether or not they have a statutory education, health and care plan); - has a mental health need; - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines; - is frequently missing/goes missing from care or from home; - is a risk of modern slavery, trafficking, sexual or criminal exploitation; - is misusing drugs or alcohol themselves; - has a family member in prison, or is affected by parental offending; - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse; - has returned home to their family from care; - is showing early signs of abuse and/or neglect; - is at risk of being radicalised or exploited; - is at risk of 'honour-based' abuse such as Female Genital Mutilation or Forced Marriage; - is persistently absent from education, including persistent absences for part of the school day. - is a privately fostered child.

-- 4.7 All Souls School recognises that abuse can take many different forms.
-Staff will also receive training on the following issues and action will be taken if the school believes that a child is at risk of or is the victim of;
+4.7 All Souls recognises that abuse can take many different forms.
+Staff will also receive training on the following issues and action will be taken if All Souls believes that a child is at risk of or is the victim of;

-- sexual abuse;

-- bullying, including cyber- or online-bullying;
+- bullying, including cyberbullying, prejudice based and discriminatory

-- child criminal exploitation (including involvement in county lines);
+- child criminal exploitation and sexual exploitation (including involvement in county lines);

-- child sexual exploitation;

 - domestic abuse;

 - emotional abuse;

 - fabricated or induced illness;

 - faith-based abuse;

 - female genital mutilation;

 - forced marriage;

 - gangs or youth violence;

 - gender-based violence;

 - hate;

 - mental health;

 - neglect;

-- peer on peer abuse;
+- child on child abuse;

 - physical abuse;

 - radicalisation;

 - relationship abuse;

-- serious violence;
+- serious violence and harassment;

+- sexual abuse;

-- sexual violence or sexual harassment (including peer on peer (child on child) abuse);
+- sexual violence or sexual harassment (including peer on peer abuse);

 - sharing of consensual or non-consensual nude and semi-nude images/videos;

-- sexting;

-- so-called 'honour-based' abuse;
+- So-called 'honour-based' abuse;

 - trafficking and modern slavery.

-- 4.8 All Souls School will also take action to protect;
+4.8 All Souls will also take action to protect;

-- Children missing education;

-- Children missing from home or care.
+- Children missing or absent from education; - Children missing from home or care.